 Suggesting the best 7 richest sources of Vitamin D foods, the list goes as follows –

 I recommend Cheese as the most nutritive food available.
 It is an excellent source of Vitamin D and Calcium.
-Though many forms of cheese are available today, but Ricotta variety contains the highest portion of the ‘bone vitamin’.
+Though many forms of cheese are available today, Ricotta variety contains the highest portion of this ‘bone vitamin’ (Vitamin D).

-This remains the best source ever!
+This remains the cheapest source of Vitamin D ever!
 The sunlight helps in the conversion of inactive Vitamin D into an active form.
 This active form is utilized by the body in many protective forms.
 Moreover, overexposure to the sunlight is never going to lead into Hypervitaminosis D (or Vitamin D overdose).
-It’s natural, cheap and convenient to!
+It’s natural, cheap and convenient too!

 Vitamin D is converted to more active form in your body, when exposed to sunlight!
 And constant supplementing your diet with Vitamin D capsules may cost your life too!
 Therefore if you are taking 50,000 IU or more daily, you should have your blood levels monitored approximately every 2 to 3 months, regularly.
 The Hypervitaminosis D can only be caused by overdose of the supplements, and not by sunlight.

 Although Vitamin D toxicity is extremely rare even among people who take supplements.
 But, still you may be at greater risk if you have other chronic problems related to liver or kidneys.
 Frank toxicity is also seen in the patients who take Thiazide-type diuretics.

 Symptoms are vague.
 None of them is specific.
 Hence, the diagnosis is completely based on exclusion criteria.
 The notable symptoms of Vitamin D toxicity are – loss of appetite, weakness, nausea and vomiting.
 Some severe conditions may lead to frequent urination and kidney problems too!